Smart Relays

 What is Relay Logic?

-Relay logic consists of relays wired to perform various switching operations for one or several different electrical circuits.
 Relay logic circuits use a combination of relays and other components such as switches, motors, timers, actuators, contactors, lights and many other types of electrical hardware.
 Relay logic control can perform basic on/off functionality as well as very complex control tasks depending on how many relays are used and the configuration of the wiring.

-Relay logic uses different parts of the relays for different functions.
 For example, the coil portion of the relay can be used as a discrete input point.
 When the coil receives voltage, it performs a switching operation.
 Depending on the relay, this could mean the relay switches just one circuit or possibly many circuits.
 This switching can then control other relay coil inputs or it could turn on a light or motor.
 It all depends on the need of the control circuit.

-Power in relay logic systems has to be provided to each relay in the system.
-Unlike PLC’s, which might only use one common power input and can read and actuate many other inputs and outputs, relay logic requires power to each relay in order to function properly.
+Unlike PLC's, which might only use one common power input and can read and actuate many other inputs and outputs, relay logic requires power to each relay in order to function properly.
 For example, in order for a relay to actuate properly, power needs to be provided to the coil and to the switching portion of the relay.